 - People who are tight on space but need the extra length will find the Twin XL to be a solid option.
 The mattress saves about 15″ or 16″ of width compared to a Full or Double.
-But for those who have a bedroom that is narrow and have room for some extra length, the added 5″ of a Twin XL over a Twin could go a long way for the person sleeping in it and for the overall look of the room.
+For those with a narrow bedroom and room for extra length, the added 5″ of a Twin XL over a Twin could go a long way.

 - The Twin XL works for people who are trying to save money.
-When it comes to bed shopping, size does matter in terms of cost.
-Shoppers with conservative budgets will save money going with a Twin XL bed over a Full because they’re smaller — and even the bedding costs less.
+When it comes to bed shopping, size matters in terms of cost.
+Shoppers with conservative budgets will save money going with a Twin XL bed over a Full because they’re smaller and the bedding costs less.

 Who Will Like the Full?

 - Couples who live together and are tight on space will like the Full bed.
-Technically, two people can sleep on a Full/Double bed – but it will be tight.
-Each person only has the width of a crib for themselves.
+Two people can sleep on a Full/Double bed, but it will be tight.
+Each person has the width of a crib for themselves.
 If a Full is the best option for the room, consider a Full XL for an additional 5″ of length.

 - People have a bigger room to fill (compared to a dorm).
-With a Full bed, there’s an additional 15″ of width compared to a Twin or Twin XL, which will certainly fill up space in a room better than a Twin.
+With a Full bed, there’s an additional 15″ of width compared to a Twin or Twin XL, which will better fill up space in a room.

 - Parents want a bed that their children can grow into.
-The Better Sleep Council says that more people are choosing to skip a Twin or Twin XL and go straight to a Full or Double for their young children or their teens.
-The extra width leaves room for everyone to grow — and the bed is better suited for overnight guests once children leave the nest permanently.
+The Better Sleep Council says that more people are choosing to skip a Twin or Twin XL and go straight to a Full or Double for their young children and teens.
+The extra width leaves room for everyone to grow.
+The bed is better suited for overnight guests once children leave the nest permanently.

 Things To Consider

 The Twin XL and Full may not seem that different but it really comes down to their details and what is going to fit the respective space best.
-Here are some helpful tips and things to think about before making a purchase.
+Here are some things to consider before making a purchase.

 - Measure the space and leave room for movement.
-People who are thinking about making the transition from a crib or a Twin to a Twin XL or a Full/Double, make sure the mattress fits in your bedroom.
-Just remember that it is easy to get caught up in an impulsive shopping moment and end up with a bed that doesn’t fit.
+Those wanting to make the transition from a crib or a Twin to a Twin XL or a Full/Double, ensure the mattress fits in your bedroom.
+Remember it’s easy to get caught up in an impulsive shopping moment and end up with a bed that doesn’t fit.
 An article from Th!ngz Contemporary Living says that most designers will recommend 30″ of space around your bed for movement.

 - Shop seasonally if possible since Twin, Twin XL and even Full and Full XL beds are popular for children, teens and in college dormitories, Back-To-School shopping in the Fall could be a good time to buy your next bed because of seasonal deals.
 For mattresses, Labor Day weekend is often a good time for sales.

 Chances are, both a Twin XL or a Full/Double bed will work in most bedrooms.
-It may be difficult to know which one is best now, but if people prioritize for the space, look at what the real needs are and what a reasonable budget is for the purchase, the answer should become clearer.
-Don’t forget to shop around – especially for mattresses – to get the best deal.
+It may be difficult to know which one is best now.
+If people prioritize for the space, look at what the real needs are and what a reasonable budget is for the purchase, the answer should become clearer.
+Don’t forget to shop around (especially for mattresses) to get the best deal.